“Three eco-chic apartments for 2-12 in the heart of Yorkshire spa town Harrogate, a swish of a towel from its famous Pump Room”

 For dinner, top choice has to be Van Zeller’s in cobbled Montpellier, a few minutes’ walk away.
 Chef Tom Zeller is as at home with vegetables as with meat and fish, and ‘Tom’s Hare’ cooked 2 ways, in a flavoursome cloak of chocolate and red cabbage and served with parsnip roasted whole and pureed, was the best main we’ve eaten this year.
+Fans of Thai cuisine will be thrilled to know that the highly acclaimed Orchid Restaurant is just a couple of minutes' walk away.
 For a more informal dinner head to Sasso, a bustling Italian in a basement on Prince’s Square, which serves traditional Italian classics with a modern twist.

 Harrogate is a charming child-friendly town, and Royal Parade Apartments' well-equipped kitchens make staying with kids a doddle!

 Children (4-12 years)

 Each apartment has a double bedroom and a double sofabed.

 Babysitting is available on request.

 High chairs and baby cots are available on request.